 The social networking platform, Weibo, is turbocharging its key-opinion-consumer network for beauty brands.
 Earlier this month, it launched a new hashtag #trynewmakeup (#开新妆) to recruit KOCs to work with makeup brands.
 To date, the hashtag has amassed 1.29 billion views and 227 thousand discussions.

 To participate, applicants need to either post a photo of themselves with a bit of text or a vlog about their own makeup and skincare products while tagging #trynewmakeup.
 Then they need to fill out basic information on a web page.
-On June 16, Weibo launched the first event with the Canadian beauty brand Papa Recipe to recruit 15 KOCs to review their new products.
+On June 16, Weibo launched the first event with the Korean beauty brand Papa Recipe to recruit 15 KOCs to review their new products.

 Compared to rival WeChat, Weibo has been slow on releasing new tools or partnerships with brands, but in a virus-battered economy, it is rightly stepping up its game.